Sean-exe0/first_class/README.md

-# first_class
+##Python Dicttionay

-This repo stores the program dictionary and i am creating with python language
+* this program is all about building a dict with python and we would be using the following thio build our program.